Ketchuso/whats-my-movie/README.md

 We also have a feature to lookup a movie in our database by entering the title of the movie in the “Enter Title” search bar.

-If we have the movie you are looking for in our directory then we will display a summary of the movie.
+If we have the movie you are looking for in our directory we will display a summary of the movie.

 If we don’t, an error message will pop up signifying we don’t have it in our system yet.